Timex Ironman Race Trainer Pro Review

 The heart rate monitor in the Timex Ironman Race Trainer Pro is a little different from past heart rate monitors in the Timex HR line.
 Instead of having a semi-hard piece of plastic wrapping around your chest, the majority of the heart rate monitor is an elastic material allowing for a more comfortable and precise fit.
 In the elastic band, there are sensors on each side of the chest that take in the information.
 In the middle of the heart rate monitor band, there is a small detachable digital transmitter that sends the heart rate information to your watch.
 In past heart rate monitor watches, I would have my signal mixed up with others around me using a similar heart rate monitor watch, especially on race day.
 To date, I have not encountered any problems of cross-talk in the Race Trainer Pro.

 The Timex Ironman Race Trainer Pro retails for $200 which is a subtle reminder that this watch is targeted to the more serious athlete that takes their training serious.
 If you find yourself in the category of geeking out and love to monitor your training progress, the Timex Ironman Race Trainer Pro is a great option.
-For more information about the Race Trainer Pro, please visit Timex.com
+For more information about the Race Trainer Pro and other Timex pieces, please visit www.timex.com or www.amazon.com/timex.

 - Chronograph view option for time in zone